yamcs/yamcs/docs/server-manual/general/time.rst

 #.
 Download the latest :file:`UTC-TAI.history` file from IERS.
 #.
 Deploy this file to :file:`etc/UTC-TAI.history` under the Yamcs directory.
 #.
 Restart Yamcs
 #.
-Verify the leap second table in the :doc:`Admin Area <../web-interface/admin/leap-seconds>`.
+Verify the leap second table in :doc:`Admin Area <../web-interface/admin/leap-seconds>`.

 Yamcs also has a high resolution time implemented in the class :javadoc:`org.yamcs.time.Instant`.
 This is represented as :math:`8+4` bytes milliseconds and picoseconds of the millisecond.
 It is not widely used - in Java it is not even easily possible to get the time with a resolution better than millisecond.

-The higher resolution time is sent sometimes from external systems - for example a Ground Station may timestamp the incoming packets with a microsecond or nanosecond precise time (derived from an atomic clock) - this time is available as the Earth Reception Time via the yamcs-sle plugin.
+The higher resolution time is sent sometimes from external systems.
+For example a Ground Station may timestamp the incoming packets with a microsecond or nanosecond precise time (derived from an atomic clock).
+This time is available as the Earth Reception Time via the yamcs-sle plugin.

 The class that allows working with times, offering conversion functionality between the Yamcs time and UTC is :javadoc:`org.yamcs.utils.TimeEncoding`.